-- 1. Primary sources of tax information include pronouncements from all three branches of government: legislative, executive, and judicial. p.
-2-2 - 2.
-A taxpayer should maximize his or her after-tax return, which may include maximizing nontax as well as noneconomic benefits. p.
+- 1. The statement is not true.
+Neither the 1939 nor the 1954 Code substantially changed the tax laws existing on the date of enactment.
+The major change was the reorganization and renumbering of the tax provisions.
+So a judicial decision may still be valid. p.
+2-1 - 2.
+This statement is true because statutory amendments to the tax law are integrated directly into the Code. p.
 2-2 - 3.
-Congress first codified all of the Federal tax laws in 1939. p.
+This statement is generally correct because Federal tax legislation generally starts in the House of Representatives.
+A tax bill can originate in the Senate when it is attached as a rider to another legislative proposal. p.
 2-2 - 4.
-When the Senate version of a bill differs from that passed by the House, the Joint Conference Committee, which includes members of both the House Ways and Means Committee and the Senate Finance Committee, is called upon to resolve the differences.
+When the Senate version of the bill differs from that passed by the House, the Joint Conference Committee, which includes members of both the House Ways and Means Committee and the Senate Finance Committee, is called upon to resolve the differences.
 The deliberations of the Joint Conference Committee usually produce a compromise between the two versions, which is then voted on by both the House and the Senate.
-If both legislative bodies accept the bill, it is referred to the President for approval or veto. p.
-2-4 - 5.
-Committee Reports often explain the provisions of any proposed legislation and are therefore a valuable source for ascertaining the intent of Congress.
-What Congress had in mind when it considered and enacted tax legislation is, of course, the key to interpreting such legislation by taxpayers, the IRS, and the courts.
-Since Regulations normally are not issued immediately after a statute is enacted, taxpayers often look to Committee Reports to determine congressional intent. p.
-2-4 - 6.
-Hoffman, Smith, and Willis, CPAs 5191 Natorp Boulevard Mason, OH 45040
+If both bodies accept the bill, it is referred to the President for approval or veto. p.
+2-3 - 5.
+Not all Code Section numbers are used.
+When the 1954 Code was drafted, some Section numbers were intentionally omitted so that later changes could be incorporated into the Code without disrupting its organization.
+When Congress does not leave enough space, subsequent Code Sections are given A, B, C, etc., designations.
+A good example is the treatment of §§ 280A through 280H. p.
+2-4

+Hoffman and Smith, CPAs 5191 Natorp Boulevard Mason, OH 45040

-March 22, 2011
+March 22, 2012